 Student teachers complete a ten-week certifying practicum during the PDP's fourth and final semester.
-During this time, they are expected to assume 75-80% of instructional time.
-The program's structure equips the student teachers with 12-months of preparation, including methodology courses, before starting their practicum semester.
+During this time, they are expected to assume 75–80 per cent of instructional time.
+This program is structured to equip students with 12 months of preparation, including courses on methodology, before they begin their practicum semester.

 Please speak to your school administrator about becoming a school associate.
 School associates MUST be recommended to SFU by their administrator.

 If you are a school administrator, please use the school associate recruitment form to register a teacher's interest.
 Registering a teacher's interest does not guarantee that a student teacher will be placed with them.

 For more information, please contact our placement coordinators: